adrian-1990/CI-project-2-JavaScript/README.md

 ### Structure

 The game title will tell users what game they are playing.
-There is a section for players to select what they want to play, a section to annoucne the winner and a section that contains the rules so user can know why they won / lost.
-There is a scoreboard to keep track of who is winning betweent the user and computer.
+There is a section for players to select what they want to play, a section to announce the winner and a section that contains the rules so user can know why they won / lost.
+There is a scoreboard to keep track of who is winning between the user and computer.

 ### Skeleton